Pfizer vaccine significantly less effective in kids 5-11: study - NewsBreak

 The study notes that effectiveness for children aged 5-11 was better against severe disease and that vaccination is still recommended.

-The vaccine’s effectiveness against hospitalization among children 5-11 declined from 100 percent to 48 percent, compared to 85 percent to 73 percent for older children.OKCPS: Mask mandate ends March 1
+The vaccine’s effectiveness against hospitalization among children 5-11 declined from 100 percent to 48 percent, compared to 85 percent to 73 percent for older children.CDC to significantly loosen pandemic mask guidelines Friday

 The results highlight the challenges that vaccination for children have faced.
 Pfizer earlier this month delayed the timeline for its vaccine for children under 5, saying more time was needed to test a third dose.